Barra

 Barra (/ˈbærə/; Barraigh /gd/ or Eilean Bharraigh /gd/; Barra) is an island in the Outer Hebrides, Scotland, and the second southernmost inhabited island there, after the adjacent island of Vatersay to which it is connected by the Vatersay Causeway.

 In 2022, the population was 1,209, an increase of 35 since the 2011 census.
 English and Gaelic are widely spoken, and at the 2011 Census, there were 761 Gaelic speakers (62% of the population, falling from 76% in the 1991 census).
 Barra's airport is claimed to be the only one in the world to have regular scheduled flights landing on a beach.
+The island has been reported as being 'the most Scottish place'.

 Geography

 Barra is roughly 60 km2 in area, 14 km long and 11 km wide.
 A single-track road, the A888, runs around the coast of the southern part of the island following the flattest land and serving the many coastal settlements.
 The interior of the island here is hilly and uninhabited.
 The west and north of the island has white sandy beaches consisting of sand created from marine shells adjoining the grassed machair, while the southeast side has numerous rocky inlets.
 To the north a sandy peninsula runs to the beach airport and Eoligarry.